• Home

 History of Discovery: Frontiers in Science

 The panel will delve into the dynamics of scientific discovery, exploring how serendipity, creativity, and risk-taking drive breakthroughs and shape research.
 Discussions will address lessons from transformative discoveries, the balance between structured and open-ended exploration, and the impact of collaboration across disciplines.
 Panelists will also offer advice for overcoming failure, fostering resilience, and inspiring the next generation of scientists to push the boundaries of knowledge.
-The panel will feature Marc Aidinoff, Assistant Professor of the History of Technology at Harvard and former senior advisor in the Biden-Harris White House; Ivana Hughes, Director of Columbia University's Frontiers of Science Course and President of the Nuclear Age Peace Foundation; Beth Linker, Chair of the History and Sociology of Science Department at the University of Pennsylvania; and Robert Lefkowitz, Nobel Prize-winning physician-scientist and Professor of Medicine, Biochemistry, and Chemistry at Duke University.
+The panel will feature Marc Aidinoff, Assistant Professor of the History of Technology at Harvard and former senior advisor in the Biden-Harris White House; Ivana Hughes, Director of Columbia University's Frontiers of Science Course and President of the Nuclear Age Peace Foundation; and Robert Lefkowitz, Nobel Prize-winning physician-scientist and Professor of Medicine, Biochemistry, and Chemistry at Duke University.

 Keynote speaker: Dr. Martin Chalfie, Nobel Prize-winning Professor of Biological Sciences at Columbia University